• Apple News

 Each September, mental health professionals and organizations recognize National Suicide Prevention Month.
 This month is dedicated to making strides in breaking the stigma surrounding suicide and encouraging those struggling with mental health issues to make the often tough decision to ask for help.

 Because suicide is the second-leading cause of death for college students, it is especially important to provide people with more information about the issue.
-Clinical Supervisor and Director of the Psychological Services Center Kristin Austin believes that having a designated Suicide Prevention Month makes it easier to talk about suicide and its forewarnings.
+Clinical Assistant Professor and Director of the Psychological Services Center Kristin Austin believes that having a designated Suicide Prevention Month makes it easier to talk about suicide and its forewarnings.

 “Suicide Prevention Month helps inform everyone about potential warning signs in their friends, family and colleagues that should be taken seriously as well as reduce the stigma of seeking treatment when a person is struggling and contemplating suicide,” Austin said.
 “It’s important for everyone to know how to ask about suicide in a caring, nonjudgmental way, how to keep people safe, what resources are available and when to get help.”